LittleQUTer/PPI_prediction/README.md

 # PPI_prediction
-A method for sequence-based PPI prediction.\n
+A method for sequence-based PPI prediction.
-To run the script:\n
+To run the script:
 python train.py 0 0